Immunobiology of stromal cells

 Sophie DULAUROY, Technician

-Stromal cells in immunity
+Stromal cells in immunity and pathogenesis

 The generation of lymphoid stromal cells during ontogeny, inflammation and tumor progression.
 Lymph node anlagen were imaged at E16.5; LTi cells are in green.
 Inflammation is shown in the ear 3 days after injection of Complete Freund's Adjuvant.
 A pancreatic tumor is shown in 12 weeks old RIP-Tag mice.
 Gp38 is expressed by lymphoid stromal cells and Lyve1 by lymphatic endothelial cells (Peduto et al., J. Immunol., 2009).